First Horizon Park: Planning

 The financing plan involved public and private funding.
 At the time, the city planned to pay $75 million for the acquisition of the land and construction of the stadium project.
 However, a 2017 audit revealed that it had actually paid $91 million after accounting for additional costs associated with the expedited schedule and infrastructure work around the project site.
 The stadium is owned by the city and is leased to the team for 30 years, until 2045.
 The Sounds ownership group agreed to spend $50 million on a new, mixed-use and retail development located on a plot abutting the ballpark to the east by the third base/left field concourse.
 This land was sold to Chris and Tim Ward, sons of co-owner Frank Ward, who built a two-story retail center on the site.
 This building is anchored by a Brooklyn Bowl, featuring a bowling alley, live music space, and a restaurant and bar, that opened in June 2020.
 Adjacent to this and overlooking the third base concourse just outside the stadium by the left field entrance is a two-story bar called Third and Home, which also opened in June 2020.
-As of February 2022, developer Portman Residential is building a seven-story, 356-unit residential structure with retail and restaurant space beyond the left-center field wall along Third and Fourth avenues to be known as Ballpark Village, which is expected to be completed in early 2024.
+Developer Portman Holdings built an eight-story, 363-unit residential structure with retail and restaurant space on the other side of the greenway beyond the left-center field wall along Third and Fourth avenues known as Starling, which was completed in spring 2024.
 North of the site, Embrey Development built a privately funded 306-unit luxury apartment complex called The Carillon.
 The city's original $75 million planned expenditure resulted in taking on $4.3 million in annual debt, paid for by five city revenue streams: an annual $700,000 Sounds' lease payment, $650,000 in stadium-generated sales tax revenue, $750,000 in property taxes from the Ward and Portman developments, $675,000 in property taxes from the Embrey development, and $520,000 in tax increment financing.
 The additional overage was paid with existing Metro capital funds.
 The city pays $345,000 for annual maintenance of the stadium.